paigeboyd/Final-Year/README.md

 ### Who’s it for?

 My target audience is mainly children from the ages of 7-12.
 By this stage they would have a sound enough understanding of the English language, and therefore would be able to create the link between the Sign Language gesture, and the English word.
 Research shows that children adapt and pick up languages easier than adults, so I want to take advantage of this and help build the foundations of British Sign Language while they are in this impressionable age.

-However I do want the app to be usable for adults as well who could be learning BSL with their child, so I want to steer away from having it too child-ish in the illustration style.
+However I do want the app to be usable for adults as well who could be learning BSL with their child, so I want to steer away from having it too child-ish in the illustration style - this just isn't my main target audience.

 ### What’s the business model?

 As this is an educational app, I would hope that parents or schools would be willing to pay for the download.
 However, I think my best option would be a freemium option, where the initial download is free along with a few lessons or elements to the app, but users can pay to unlock further lessons.

 I am unsure about how much I would charge for the app and this is something I would need to consider when conducting user research; should I put a price on education?

 ------------